 Quick overview: Sear thin strips of beef, sauté onions and mushrooms until golden, then build a creamy sauce right in the same pan.
 Add the beef back in, simmer a few minutes, and dinner is ready.

 Prep the vegetables and beef.
 Thinly slice the onion.
-Then slice the beef against the grain into strips–this is the easiest way to keep it tender.
+Then slice the beef against the grain into strips.
+This is the easiest way to keep it tender.

 Season the beef.
 Toss the beef with salt, black pepper, and a little oil so it browns nicely in the pan.